 - If appropriate and they are willing, you could encourage other members of the unit to learn some of their first language.
 Learning greetings like hello and goodbye is a good place to start.

 - Adult volunteers can look online to find activity instructions in their first language.
 These can then be adapted for them to run with the whole unit.

-Asylum-seeking adults may find it difficult to learn English, as they don’t have the same access to education.
+Asylum-seeking adults may find it difficult to learn English, as they don’t have the same access to education in the UK.
 Many child asylum-seekers can start to become interpreters for their families and friends.
 Some can be proud of this role, but it can also expose them to difficult issues.

 Be careful when asking children to translate conversations with their families or peers.
-If you’re worried that a young member is being exposed to inappropriate materials, or that translating is affecting their wellbeing; share your concerns with your commissioner or our safeguarding team.
+If you’re worried that translating is affecting their wellbeing, share your concerns with your commissioner or our safeguarding team.